revvv/gdash/README.md

 Strangely I got three compile errors like this one:

-    PROBLEM: C:/msys64/mingw64/include/c++/11.2.0/bits/basic_string.h:6724:50: error: 'libintl_vsnprintf' is not a member of 'std'; did you mean 'libintl_vsnprintf'?
+    C:/msys64/mingw64/include/c++/11.2.0/bits/basic_string.h:6724:50: error: 'libintl_vsnprintf' is not a member of 'std'; did you mean 'libintl_vsnprintf'?

 My workaround was just to remove the `std::` prefix in `basic_string.h`.
 Let me know if you know better...